Liebig's Extract of Meat Company: Museo de la Revolución Industrial

 The Museo de la Revolución Industrial (Museum of the Industrial Revolution) is housed in the former works and yards at Fray Bentos.
-Thousands of people worked in the Frigorífico Anglo del Uruguay, which increased and diversified the use of agricultural products.
-When it was shut down, the municipality decided to create a museum which would displaying the original machinery, as well as social and cultural artifacts of the technological revolution in Fray Bentos.
+Thousands of people worked in the Frigorífico Anglo del Uruguay (El Anglo), which increased and diversified the use of agricultural products.
+When it was shut down, the municipality decided to create a museum which would display the original machinery, as well as social and cultural artifacts of the technological revolution in Fray Bentos.
 Dr. Sue Millar, president of the International Cultural Tourism Committee (ICOMOS), said: “Thus there is the chance to save time and massive expenditure on conservation, to retain the exceptional scope and variety of the 19th and 20th century British manufacturing and engineering machinery.”
-The site has been proposed as a possible UNESCO World Heritage site.
+The site has been proposed as a possible UNESCO World Heritage Site.

 The museum is open for tourism and education, displaying the machinery used in the meat and extract of meat processing, the buildings, an 1893 Merryweather water pumping machine, a complete canning plant, a meat-cooking plant, and laboratory full of chemicals and chemistry jars, flasks and stoves.
 The museum collection contains hundred of photos and glass negatives detailing working life at Liebig's.